aiven/devportal/docs/products/cassandra/howto/disable-cross-cluster-replication.rst

    Check out how to get started with the Aiven CLI in :doc:`Aiven CLI </docs/tools/cli>`.

-Use the :ref:`avn service terminate <avn-cli-service-terminate>` command to disable CCR on your service by deleting its replica service.
+Use the :ref:`avn service terminate <avn-cli-service-terminate>` command to disable CCR on your service by deleting the service used as a sink for your replicated data.

 .. code-block:: bash